Historical Grant

 Step 1: Notification of Intent (mandatory)

-A Notification of Intent is required by 27 May 2026 (16:00 UK time).
-The NOI process is not optional.
-Submitting a full application without a valid prior NOI is listed as grounds for rejection.
+A Notification of Intent was required by 27 May 2026 (16:00 UK time).
+The NOI was mandatory but was not assessed.
+UKRI stated that a full application without a prior NOI would be rejected.

 The NOI should list: